HimanshuMishra123/Kubernetes-Zero-to-Hero/StatefulSet & DaemonSet & Deployments & Replicaset.md

 #### Key Features of Statefulset:
 ![20190808_162532179_90804 (1)](https://github.com/user-attachments/assets/36579d94-b60f-4af9-9d13-25e232db263f)

-- **Stable, unique network identifiers:** Each pod in a StatefulSet has a unique, stable network identity that persists across rescheduling.
+- **Stable and unique network identity:** Each pod in a StatefulSet has a unique, stable network identity that persists across rescheduling.
-- **Stable storage:** StatefulSets can provide stable storage using PersistentVolumes, ensuring that each pod has a persistent disk even if it is rescheduled.
+- **Stable storage(PV):** StatefulSets can provide stable storage using PersistentVolumes, ensuring that each pod has a persistent disk even if it is rescheduled.
-- **Ordered, graceful deployment and scaling:** Pods are created in sequential order, and scaling operations are performed in a controlled manner.
+- **Ordered deployment and scaling:** Pods are created in sequential order, and scaling operations are performed in a controlled manner.
+StatefulSets support both manual and automatic scaling of pods.
+It provide guarantees about the order in which pods are created, updated, and deleted.
+When you scale up a StatefulSet, each pod is created in a specific order, and when you scale down, pods are terminated in the reverse order.
+This ordering ensures that data consistency and dependencies between pods are maintained.

+StatefulSets can utilize PersistentVolumes (PVs) to provide persistent storage for their pods.
+Each pod created by a StatefulSet can be associated with a unique PersistentVolumeClaim (PVC), allowing the pod to access the same storage even if it gets rescheduled to a different node.

-- **Ordered, automated rolling updates:** Updates to the pods in a StatefulSet are done in a specific, ordered manner to ensure minimal disruption.
+-  **Ordered, automated rolling updates:** Rolling updates can be performed on a StatefulSet, ensuring zero-downtime updates.
+-  **Headless Service:** StatefulSets automatically create a headless service for accessing individual pods.
+The headless service allows direct communication with each pod by its hostname.
+It can be used for peer discovery or connecting to specific instances in the StatefulSet.
+-  **StatefulSet Controller:** The StatefulSet controller monitors the desired state and actual state of pods.
+It ensures that the number of pods matches the desired replica count.
+The controller handles pod creation, deletion, scaling, and rolling updates.

 #### Common Use Cases statefulset:
 - Databases (e.g., MySQL, PostgreSQL)